It is my first battleship kit. I built it in November 2014.

 Kagero participated in Pearl Harbor attack, Rabaul capture operation, the Indian Ocean raid, the Battle of Midway and the second Solomon sea-fight of the Guadalcanal area.

 Though I thought whether it was a wet decal flag of the Rising Sun, I waited around 15 minutes.
-It did not come off at all, I check the decal but it’s only a this water transcription type and soaked it in water for around 15 minutes, I did not come off at all.
-It was only stick-on decal….
+It did not come off at all, I check the decal but it’s only this water transcription type and soaked it in water for around 15 minutes, I did not come off at all.
+It was only stick-on decal…

 It is a considerably small warship.
-The antenna lines are metal wire of 0.07mm in diameter.
+The antenna lines are a metal wire of 0.07mm in diameter.
 It’s my first time, so this model is a trial for lining the metal wire.
 Very interesting work.
-It became very real looking model….
+It became a very real looking model…

 It is my ship model of the memorable first.
 After a great deal of puzzling for assembling, I like it very much.
-A destroyer is small but hard worker.
+A destroyer is small but a hard worker.
 Warship model making is so interesting, the next one will be size up a little, I will probably make a light cruiser.